hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 AU PS profiles will by design:
 * ensure compliance with AU Core and IPS
 * support additional requirements agreed as necessary to support patient summaries in an Australian healthcare context
-* support stakeholder needs and use of AU Patient Summary
+* support varied stakeholder needs and use of AU Patient Summary

- Compliance with AU Core and IPS:
+ Profile compliance with AU Core and IPS is defined as:
-1. **SHALL** validate against both IPS and AU Core profiles when both profiles defined
+* **SHALL** validate against both IPS and AU Core profiles when both profiles defined
    - Cardinality
    - *Must Support*
    - Fixed values and patterns
    - Data type sub-elements and profiles
    - Data type choices
    - Invariants
-1. **SHALL** validate reference elements against AU PS profile where defined
+* **SHALL** validate reference elements against AU PS profile where defined
-1. AU Core profile value sets are preferred over IPS profile value sets :
+* AU Core profile value sets are preferred over IPS profile value sets :
    - where an element has a required binding, the element **SHALL** apply the intersection of both value sets (AU Core and IPS)
    - where an element has a lesser binding, use the AU Core value set and binding strength (where AU Core is equivalent or stronger) or use the IPS value set where the binding strength is stronger